Mindfulness is a buzzword of 2018. And it's not surprising. Everywhere you look, it seems we're all craving a slower pace and gentler lifestyle.

 4. Enjoy a brain dump

 If your head is still whirring, take out a notepad and write down everything that's currently bothering you.
-Literally, dump existing thoughts and worries from your brain onto paper.
+Dump existing thoughts and worries from your brain onto paper.
 This simple act will free your mind.
 You'll feel like a weight has come off and you'll find space to be mindful.

 5. Tidy up your space